dyashvii/dyashvii/README.md

 ## Hi there 👋 My name is Yashvi Desai!

-I am correctly a game development student working on all sorts of projects.
+I am currently a game development student working on all sorts of projects.

 <!--
 **dyashvii/dyashvii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.